 If you want to see the fraudulent images, view them on Instagram.
 Otherwise, here’s a a comparison between what people prefer to portray versus what’s real:

 On an important note, I do not fault the enterprising locals for coming up with the idea, or for profiting from it.
 Kudos to them—that’s a totally friggin’ brilliant move.

-I do, however, bitterly resent the fact that there’s enough demand for taking inauthentic photos from pathetic tourists who want to satisfy their desires to showcase a pretend, online version of their #blessed #bestlife #lifeisgood #wanderlust travels.
+I do, however, bitterly resent the fact that there’s enough demand for taking inauthentic photos from tourists who want to satisfy their desires to showcase a pretend, online version of themselves and adding #blessed #bestlife #lifeisgood #wanderlust tags.